fbpx

 How it harms us and our loved ones:

-• Strains family finances when we refuse to stop until we recover our losses.
+• Strains family finances as we refuse to stop until we “make it back.”

-2. The Illusion of Control: Feeling in Charge When We’re Not
+The Illusion of Control: Feeling in Charge When You’re Not

 How it harms us and our loved ones: